jpype-project/jpype/doc/quickguide.rst

 | Lambdas [20]_             |                                                         |                                                         |
 +---------------------------+---------------------------------------------------------+---------------------------------------------------------+

     ..
-[20] Support for use of python function as Java 8 lambda is WIP.
+[20] Support for use of Python function as Java 8 lambda is WIP.